alvivar/flatmove/README.md

   -d, --day    use the modified day of the file as subfolder
 ```

-I use this tool to organize photos, downloads, single files, etc, into folders based on their modified time.
+I use this tool to organize my photos, downloads, single files, etc, into subfolders based on their modified time.

 For **example**, this will gather all files inside /photos and organize them in subfolders by year and month, removing empty folders at the end.
 ```